TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          boolean

    Description
-         Every "typolink" is checked whether it's linking to a page within the current rootline of the site.
+         For every link created with "typolink" a check will be done to verify that the target page is within the current rootline of the site.

-         This option is always enabled since TYPO3 9 and setting it will trigger a deprecation warning.
+         This option is always enabled since TYPO3 9.
+Setting it nevertheless will trigger a deprecation warning.